-Following the age discrimination case commonly known as McCloud, your deferred benefits will be tested to see if you are affected by the judgment.
+Following the age discrimination case commonly known as McCloud, vour deferred benefits will be tested to see if you are affected by the judgment.
 If the results show that you may be entitled to extra pension this will be included in your annual pension figures.
 Please be aware that these figures are not guaranteed.
 Your final amount will be worked out when you take your pension.
-The final amount will depend on a number of factors, including your age when you retire.
-Very few of our members are affected.
+The final amount will depend on a number of factors. including your age when you retire.
+Verv few of our members are affected

-You can read more about the judgment by reading the McCloud pages of our website https://nilgosc.org.uk/deferred-members/your-benefits/the-mccloud-remedy/.
+You can read more about the judgment by reading the McCloud pages of our website https://nilgosc.org.uk/deferred- members/your-benefits/themccloud-remedy/.

-How are my deferred benefits worked out?
+2. How are my deferred benefits worked out?

 How your pension benefits are worked out depends on when you were a member of the Scheme.
+How your pension benefits are worked out depends on when you were a member of the Scheme.
 If you have membership before and after 1 April 2015, separate calculations will need to be completed for each stage of your membership.